 The Village Hall has a Premises Licence for the sale of Intoxicating liquor for consumption on or off the licensed premises.
 This licence cannot be used by any hirer of part or parts of the Village Hall.

-A hirer who wishes the bar to be available during their hire must request this at time of bookingFor large functions there is no charge for the bar facility, but if numbers of persons attending the function is less than 60, the licensees may either make a charge of £50 or decline to provide the bar.
+A hirer who wishes the bar to be available during their hire must request this at time of booking.
+For large functions there is no charge for the bar facility, but if numbers of persons attending the function is less than 60, the licensees may either make a charge of £50 or decline to provide the bar.

 It is a condition of the bar facility that only drinks purchased from the bar may be consumed on or off the premises.
 Corkage will be charged on any drinks brought on to the premises when the bar facility is available.
 Please do not take any glasses onto the playing field or surrounding area.